udos86/ng-dynamic-forms/README.md

 ```
 ## Form Caching

-One of the best things about ng2 Dynamic Forms you won't recognize at first sight is, that you get form
+One of the best things about ng2 Dynamic Forms you won't recognize at first sight is that you get **form
-caching across routes for free.
-All you need to is separate the initialization of your `DynamicFormModel` from your
+caching across routes for free**.
+All you need to do is to separate the initialization of your `DynamicFormModel` from your
 component code by exporting it on it's own:
 ```ts
 export const MY_DYNAMIC_FORM_MODEL = new DynamicFormModel([